-Restaurants in Finland, Norway, Iceland and the Baltic states must offer at least 5 organic foods and beverages daily.
+Restaurants in Finland, Norway, and the Baltic states must offer at least 5 organic foods and beverages daily.
 To count, the organic foodstuffs and beverages must constitute a significant part of the dish, e.g. potatoes, meat, fish, egg, dairy products or vegetables.
+Restaurants in Iceland must also offer at least 5 organic foods and beverages daily, but they are not limited to ingredients that constitute a significant part of the dish.